-Page 123 of getting the same impression of colour, e.g. yellow, either by a pure yellow laser beam, or by a suitable mixture of red and green light.
+The human eye produces the sensation of colour by averaging the intensity arriving at the red, blue and green sensitive cones.
+This explains the possibility, mentioned above, of getting the same impression of colour, e.g. yellow, either by a pure yellow laser beam, or by a suitable mixture of red and green light.

 But if the light is focused on to one cone only, the eye makes mistakes.
 Using adaptive optics it is possible to focus a red laser beam such that it hits a green cone only.
 In this case, something strange happens: even though the light is red, the eye sees green colour!

-Incidentally, Figure 144 is quite puzzling.
+Incidentally, Figure 146 is quite puzzling.
 In the human eye, as in all vertebrate eyes, the blood vessels are located in front of the cones.
 Why don't they appear in the picture?
 And why don't they disturb us in everyday life?
 (The picture does not show the other type of sensitive light cells, the rods, because the subject was in daylight; rods come to the front of the retina only in the dark, and then produce black and white pictures.)